sylvain-lp/FP30_LCD-Suspended-/README.md

 ### WARNING ###
-# This project is suspended, as of Sep.
+This project is suspended, as of Sep.
 2022
-# It is not in a working status as published today
+It is not in a working status as published today
-# Only Display / Menu is Working, not successful controling Roland Piano yet
-# Suspending the project to attempt the same on Raspberry Pico with TFT LCD instead
-# Will come back if succesful - For now, having difficulties with USB Host on Pico
+Only Display / Menu is Working, not successful controling Roland Piano yet Suspending the project to attempt the same on Raspberry Pico with TFT LCD instead Will come back if succesful - For now, having difficulties with USB Host on Pico
-### Be back soon
+# Will Be Back Soon

 # FP30_LCD
 Software for Raspberry Pi to Control Roland FP-30 Midi Keyboard using LCD Screen & Rotary RGB Encoder.